pip-services/pip-services-docs/content/en/golang/rpc/_index.md

 no_list: true
 weight: 70
 description: >
-    This module provides synchronous communication using local calls or the HTTP(S) protocol.
+    Provides synchronous communication using local calls or the HTTP(S) protocol.
 It contains both server and client side implementations.
 ---